Swiftal13/BeginnerMachineLearningNotes/DecisionTrees.md

 **This can apply to XOR aswell, n-XOR**<br>
 ![image](https://github.com/Swiftal13/Machine-Learning/assets/76588047/80a261c0-3d9b-43bb-a9cb-10719b7df603)<br>
-XOR is when only one is true, so if its False, it checks next one, if its False again, it checks next one and so on.
+XOR is when only one is true, so if its False, it checks next one, if its False again, it checks next one and so on. <br>
+However in N-XOR, when it is generalised, the new rule is
+- the output is true if the number of true attributes is odd
+- false if the number of true attributes is even.
 Only when its True and False or versa it will produce a positive True value.
 True True will not work as its XOR not OR